Time Zones in Madagascar

 Use the visual time grid and hour-by-hour tables to compare Madagascar time with any other timezone.
 Export meetings with ICS download or send to Google Calendar and Gmail.

-Madagascar does not currently observe daylight saving time, so there are no DST transition dates to track.
-Time data updates automatically using the IANA timezone database and historical rule changes.
+Madagascar does not currently observe daylight saving time, so there are no DST transition dates this year.
+Time data is kept accurate with automatic updates from the IANA timezone database.

 How to Check Time in Madagascar

-2. Add comparison cities: Click + Add City and search for cities you work with regularly, such as Paris for francophone business communication, Dubai for trade and logistics links, or Nairobi for regional African coordination.
-You can also add Toamasina, Mahajanga, or Toliara to keep Madagascar’s major cities visible on separate rows, even though they all use the same UTC+3 time zone, which helps when scheduling travel legs or regional operations.
+2. Add comparison cities: Click + Add City and search for cities you work with regularly, such as Paris for French-speaking business coordination, Dubai for trade and logistics links, or Nairobi for East African regional operations.
+This helps remote teams compare Madagascar time with partner markets that often overlap in aviation, development work, import-export, and customer support scheduling.

 Time Zones in Madagascar

-Madagascar uses one time zone nationwide: Indian/Antananarivo (UTC+3).
-That means the capital Antananarivo and other major cities including Toamasina, Antsirabe, Fianarantsoa, Mahajanga, Toliara, Antsiranana, Antanifotsy, Ambovombe, and Ambilobe all follow the same clock time throughout the country.
+Madagascar uses one time zone nationwide: Indian/Antananarivo.
+The entire country stays on UTC+3 all year, so Antananarivo, Toamasina, Antsirabe, Fianarantsoa, Mahajanga, Toliara, Antsiranana, Antanifotsy, Ambovombe, and Ambilobe all follow the same clock.

 Madagascar Country Details

-Madagascar is an island country in Africa with its capital in Antananarivo, the country’s main political, administrative, and economic center.
-It has a population of 26,262,368 and a land area of 587,040 km², making it one of the largest island nations in the world and a significant market for domestic transport, agriculture, trade, and public services.
+Madagascar is an African island country with Antananarivo as its capital.
+It has a population of 26,262,368 and a land area of 587,040 km², making it one of the world’s largest island nations and a significant market for regional development, agriculture, mining, tourism, and maritime trade.

 Daylight Saving Time in Madagascar

 Madagascar does not observe daylight saving time.
-The country remains on UTC+3 throughout the year, so clocks do not move forward or backward seasonally.
+The country remains on UTC+3 throughout the entire year, so clocks do not move forward or backward in any season.

 Frequently Asked Questions